 Since the 1880s, the Rhinefield House took its present form, dating back to a time when New Forest was first proclaimed by William the Conqueror.
 Steeped in history, the Rhinefield House Hotel is a magnificent blend of coast and countryside.
 Boasting a combination of Tudor and Gothic architecture, Rhinefield makes for a stunning country hotel.
 It’s also a delightful destination for an exuberant break from the city.

 The forest was once a hunting ground, but today the 500+ square kilometre National Park serves as a playground for people of all ages and interests.
 For outdoor enthusiasts, this is truly a treat with activities such as archery, ropes course, bushcraft, horseback riding and golf on the menu.
 Kayaking, canoeing and raft building are similarly accessible activities.
 Long walks by the sea are also in the cards.
-For a bite to eat, head back to the 50-bedroom hotel, where the Rosette Armada restaurant is a great place for romantic or celebratory dining while The Conservatory offers up a less formal setting with pond views.
+For a bite to eat, head back to the 50-bedroom hotel, where the Rosette Armada restaurant is one of the best places to visit for romantic or celebratory dining.
+The Conservatory offers up a less formal setting with pond views.

 Gara Rock Hotel